 Experiencing sensitivity to light — a condition called photophobia — is a symptom of a multitude of conditions and disorders.
 In its mildest form, photophobia causes discomfort in the presence of bright light.
 More severe cases of photophobia can produce eye pain, headaches, nausea, and dizziness even in a dimly lit environment.

 Those who are light-sensitive can experience discomfort from any source of light, whether natural or artificial.
 A photophobic individual may feel the need to blink frequently or close their eyes in bright indoor or outdoor environments.

 In some cases, light sensitivity may be caused by a problem with the visual system.
 That’s where a neuro-optometrist can help.
-If you suspect you have photophobia or are experiencing eye discomfort in bright or dim settings, call The Neuro-Optometry Centre at Dr. Hopkins & Associates Optometry for a functional visual evaluation.
+If you suspect you have photophobia or are experiencing eye discomfort in bright or dim settings, call Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry for a functional visual evaluation.

 What Can Cause Photophobia?